helmrich/Kisetsu/README.md

 AniManager is an application for iOS that lets the user track and explore anime and manga.
 This app was created as my last project for the [iOS Developer Nanodegree by Udacity](https://www.udacity.com/course/ios-developer-nanodegree--nd003) which is supposed to be an own iOS application.

 The app is written in Swift 3 and uses the [AniList](https://anilist.co) API to get and modify data.
-As of now the app *requires* an AniList account but it's planned to implement a mode without login that has limited functionality in the future.

 Note: This is *not* an official AniList application